 Lucille* (not her real name – details have been altered to protect the client’s information) was angry at me before we started our first therapy session.
 She hadn’t gotten a text reminder about her appointment, as she used to get from her previous therapist.

 Everything was a struggle for Lucille.
 She was suffering constantly and often angry.

 People who are constantly angry are often actually depressed.
 When so much negative energy is directed inward, at some point it becomes overwhelming and the energy is channeled back out, like in being angry at someone you’ve never met before.
 (Since then, I’ve started using a text reminder system with my clients.
 Thank you, Lucille.)

 In depression, this negative energy is always related to the past.
 Terrible things happen to all of us in life.
 We experience injuries, sickness, and the loss of loved ones.
-While many people are able to bounce back, people with depression struggle to get back on their feet.
+Some of us bounce back and others struggle to get back on their feet after bad things happen.

 Depressed people can’t bounce back.
 They live in endless emotional pain, sadness, helplessness, and hopelessness.
 And with each further event, it can get worse.
 No surprise that having depression feels like there is no way out.

 The hamster wheel of rumination

 Depressed people find themselves reliving the past, over and over again, running on a hamster wheel of pain, not moving forward.
 Therapists call this rumination: thinking the same thoughts without the ability to stop or change them.
 Rumination is draining and depressing.
 Rethinking their past never helps depressed people to feel better, yet most people with depression cannot stop ruminating.

 Lucille was angry at her dad, at her mom (who had died 8 years earlier) and at all her siblings.
 She was always either depressed or angry.
 Every minute of her life.
 She was depressed waking up.
 She was angry when she went to the supermarket or to the bank.
 She was furious when a stranger said good morning to her (she didn’t like the way he was looking at her).